We’re in this together. Writing in a time of uncertainty.

 We were reading headlines out loud in my department, almost in jest, in disbelief.
 We were talking about young people “risking their lives” to take cheap flights in the name of travel.
 It all seemed serious but still, distant.

 As the days, even hours, unfolded though, things came into focus.
 Stock market volatility.
 School closures.
 Social distancing.
-They even canceled Saint Patrick’s Day.
+Even Saint Patrick’s Day was canceled.

 Originally, I was thinking of creating something about the world’s stage and copywriters are like actors.
 But that just felt tone deaf (and, honestly, not my best work, anyway).